intLyc/MTO-Platform/README.md

 ![Experiment Module Figure](./Doc/ReadmeFigure/MTO-Platform%20Experiment%20Module%202.png)

 1. parameter settings
-    - Run Times: Number of independent runs
+    - Reps: Number of independent run times
     - Parallel：Parallel execution

 2. Algorithm selection
-    - After selecting an algorithm in Algorithms, click Add button, it will add the algorithm to Selected Algorithms, you can expand the algorithm and double click to modify the parameters or algorithm name, double-click to modify the parameters or algorithm name. *Multi-selectable, right-click to select all, can be added repeatedly*
+    - After selecting an algorithm in Algorithms, click Add button, it will add the algorithm to Selected Algorithms, you can expand the algorithm and double-click to modify the parameters or algorithm name, double-click to modify the parameters or algorithm name. *Multi-selectable, right-click to select all, can be added repeatedly*
     - Select the algorithm in Selected Algorithms and click the Delete button to delete the selected algorithm. *Multi-selectable, right-click to select all*

 3. Problem Selection
-    - After selecting the problem in Problems, click Add button, it will add the problem to Selected Problems, you can expand the problem and double click to modify the parameters or problem name.  *Multi-selectable, right-click to select all, can be added repeatedly*
+    - After selecting the problem in Problems, click Add button, it will add the problem to Selected Problems, you can expand the problem and double-click to modify the parameters or problem name.  *Multi-selectable, right-click to select all, can be added repeatedly*
     - Select the problem in Selected Problems and click the Delete button to delete the selected problem. *Multi-selectable, right-click to select all*.

 4. Start/Pause/Stop
-    - After selecting the algorithm and problem, click Start button to start running.
+    - After selecting the algorithm and problem, click the Start button to start running.
-    - In the process of running, click Pause button to pause, and then click Resume button to continue.
+    - In the process of running, click the Pause button to pause, and then click the Resume button to continue.
-    - In the process of running, click Stop button to stop running.
+    - In the process of running, click the Stop button to stop running.

 5. Table Statistics
-    - Select Table on the right side to display the experimental data
     - Display data with metric
+    - Draw Metric Convergence. *Select table cell first.*
+    - Draw Pareto Front Results. *Select table cell first.*
-    - Data type (for Obj and min(Obj))
+    - Data type
       - Mean
       - Mean&Std
       - Std
       - Median
       - Best
       - Worst
-    - Statistical test (for Fitness)
+    - Statistical test
       - None
       - Rank sum test
       - Signed rank test